We are on a mission to connect children to the earth through eco-literacy and mindfulness education.

 • Exposure to biomimicry, a rich framework for teaching that can be used to address a wide range of topics and environmental literacy – all with a hopeful message that encourages students to be positive agents for change in the world.*

 It is this combination of academics combined with mindfulness and our eco-conscious approach that makes Origins Curriculum truly unique.
-Designed for classroom teachers and home educators, Origins offers preschool curriculum for teachers and families of children ages 3 – 5 and a homeschool curriculum for children ages kindergarten through 6th grade.
-We also offer supplemental curriculum for kids in middle school and high school as well.
+Designed for classroom teachers and home educators, Origins offers preschool curriculum for teachers and families of children ages 3 – 5 and a homeschool curriculum for elementary children ages kindergarten through 5th grade.
+We also offer lesson plans and courses for kids in middle school and high school as well.

 Our lesson plans are based on 3 essential understandings: